dougct/predictability/README.md

 git clone https://github.com/dougct/predictability.git
 ```

-To import the library, type `import predictability` from outside the `predictability` directory.
+To import the whole library, type `import predictability` from outside the `predictability` directory.
+Alternatively, you can import individual modules from the library by running `from predictability import MODULE-NAME`.
+The available modules are `metrics`, `entropy`, `pred_lims`, and `context`.
+Examples showing how to use functions in each of these modules can be found below.

 To run the unit tests, type `python -m pytest tests.py` from inside the `predictability` directory.